pat-jj/pat-jj.github.io/_pages/about.md

 ---
 Hello and welcome!
 I'm Patrick (Pengcheng), currently a graduate student in the Computer Science Department at the University of Illinois Urbana-Champaign (UIUC).

-I am privileged to be mentored by [Prof. Jimeng Sun](https://www.sunlab.org/), whose insights have been pivotal in shaping my research at the intersection of AI and Healthcare.
-I am also glad to be advised by [Prof. Jiawei Han](http://hanj.cs.illinois.edu/) for text mining related research, with a special focus on pre-trained language models and knowledge graphs.
+I am fortunate to be advised by [Prof. Jimeng Sun](https://www.sunlab.org/), whose insights have been pivotal in shaping my research at the intersection of AI and Healthcare.
+I am also privileged to be advised by [Prof. Jiawei Han](http://hanj.cs.illinois.edu/) for text mining related research, with a special focus on pre-trained language model and knowledge graph (KG).

-#### Academic Journey

 Prior to my studies at UIUC, I earned my B.E. in Computer Science and Engineering from Waseda University in Tokyo, Japan.
-In this chapter of my academic journey, I was fortunate to be co-supervised by [Prof. Kenji Tei](https://www.tei-lab.jp/en/professors/) and [Prof. Shinichi Honiden](https://www.nii.ac.jp/en/faculty/architecture/honiden_shinichi/).
+In this chapter of my academic journey, I was fortunate to be advised by [Prof. Kenji Tei](https://www.tei-lab.jp/en/professors/) and [Prof. Shinichi Honiden](https://www.nii.ac.jp/en/faculty/architecture/honiden_shinichi/), focusing on formal methods.
 After Waseda and before UIUC, I dedicated a year in industry.

-#### Research Interests

 I have a wide array of research interests that span across various domains.

-My past research mainly focused on:
+My recent research is mainly about:

 - **Knowledge Extraction:**
   - How to extract knowledge from unstructured data more efficiently and effectively?